tarlepp/symfony-flex-backend/README.md

 ### 3. Using application [ᐞ](#table-of-contents)

-By default `make start` / `docker-compose up` command starts those four containers and exposes following ports on `localhost`:
+By default `make start` / `docker-compose up` command starts all the containers and exposes following ports on `localhost` on your host machine:

 * symfony-backend-nginx - [http://localhost:8000](http://localhost:8000) (nginx)
 * symfony-backend-php-fpm - this is not exposed to host machine (php-fpm)